Mahmoud Reda: Early life

-Reda was born in Cairo, Egypt.
+Reda was born in Cairo, Kingdom of Egypt, on 18 March 1930.
 He was the eighth of ten children and his father was the head librarian at Cairo University.
 His elder brother Ali was a dancer and through his influence (and that of Gene Kelly and Fred Astaire films), Mahmoud became interested in dance.
 He originally trained as a gymnast, representing Egypt in the 1952 Summer Olympics in Helsinki.
 He attended Cairo University where he received a degree in political economics.
 However, his main interest was dance and he joined an Argentinian dance troupe after graduating and toured Europe.
 While on tour in Paris he resolved to start his own dance troupe back in Egypt, but due to lack of funds he had to work as an accountant for Royal Dutch Shell.
 He joined the Heliolido Club in Cairo, where he met Anglo-Egyptian baladi dancer Farida Fahmy, who became his dancing partner.
 After the two performed in the Soviet Union in 1957, they decided to start a folk dancing troupe in Egypt with Ali Reda.